bochen-sysnet/bochen-sysnet.github.io/_pages/resources.md

 ---

 ## Network Traces
-- **<a href="https://www.fcc.gov/reports-research/reports/measuring-broadband-america">Federal Communications Commission</a>** Broadband performance measurement data from various U.S. ISPs.
+- **<a href="https://www.fcc.gov/reports-research/reports/measuring-broadband-america">Federal Communications Commission</a>**: Broadband performance measurement data from various U.S. ISPs.

-- **<a href="https://www.fcc.gov/reports-research/reports/measuring-broadband-america">3G/HSDPA Mobile Dataset</a>** Commute Path Bandwidth Traces from 3G Networks.
+- **<a href="https://www.fcc.gov/reports-research/reports/measuring-broadband-america">3G/HSDPA Mobile Dataset</a>**: Commute Path Bandwidth Traces from 3G Networks.

+- **<a href="https://github.com/GreenLv/Lumos">Lumos</a>**: A dataset about the throughput and delivery time of adaptive video streaming, which was collected in real-world mobile networks from December 2019 to May 2021.

+- **<a href="https://puffer.stanford.edu/data-description/">Puffer</a>**: Anonymized video sessions and telemetry data from real Puffer users.

-- **<a href="https://github.com/hkust-spark/ns3-sparkrtc/blob/f7025dffd2f3ef1bfeeb6c142601833ca98cec4d/examples/sample.tr">Interactive Video Streaming</a>**  Example traces for interactive video streaming.
+- **<a href="https://github.com/hkust-spark/ns3-sparkrtc/blob/f7025dffd2f3ef1bfeeb6c142601833ca98cec4d/examples/sample.tr">Interactive Video Streaming</a>**:  Example traces for interactive video streaming.